ES-TUDelft/robot-interaction-tool/docs/installation/mac.md

 `$ pip install -r requirements.txt`

-    * If you get errors related to the "qi" library, verify that NAOqi is in the PYTHONPATH.
+    * If you get errors related to the "qi" library, try installing it from terminal (i.e., pip install qi).

-## III.4.
+## III.3.
 Install qt513

 * Install [Qt 5.13](https://download.qt.io/official_releases/online_installers/) (select: qt-unified-mac-x64-online.dmg) from https://download.qt.io/official_releases/online_installers/

   * Note that for this step you will need **XCode** to be installed on your machine.

-## III.5.
+## III.4.
 Install SIP 4.19.24

 * Go to https://www.riverbankcomputing.com/software/sip/download and select **sip-4.19.24**